 Four-Ball is a form of play (in either match play or stroke play) involving partners where:

-Two partners compete together as a side, with each player playing his or her own ball, and
+• Two partners compete together as a side, with each player playing their own ball, and

 23.2